Munk Duane is a

 Boston based Recording Artist, Producer and Film Composer Munk Duane has a style deeply rooted in late 60s and early 70s Soul and Pop, with unapologetic nods to legends such as Curtis Mayfield, Marvin Gaye, Prince and Stevie Wonder, crafting a sonic atmosphere that is traditional in inception and modern in execution.
 Channeling spirits of the past and filtering them through a 21st century aesthetic, Munk manifests an evolution by daring to experiment in hybrids.

-Munk's music has been licensed to hundreds of television and film productions such as Hulu's Pam & Tommy, The 70th Annual Tony Awards, The Late Show With Stephen Colbert, Hawaii Five-O, 60 Minutes, NCIS and Blue Bloods, to The Sopranos, the Super Bowl Half-Time Show and NCAA March Madness.
+Munk's music has been licensed to hundreds of television and film productions such as The 70th Annual Tony Awards, The Late Show With Stephen Colbert, Hawaii Five-O, 60 Minutes, NCIS, Hulu's Pam & Tommy and Blue Bloods, to The Sopranos, the Super Bowl Half-Time Show and NCAA March Madness.
 He composed the original score for the 2015 Indie Thriller "The House Across The Street" starring Eric Roberts and owns Bad Stella Studios, just outside of Boston.
-Munk Duane endorses Reverend Guitars and became an official Reverend Artist in April 2016.

 Munk Duane has appeared in major press including a feature in Billboard Magazine, as well as The Hollywood Reporter and The Boston Globe.
 He has been a guest lecturer for the Professional Development Seminar at his alma mater Berklee College of Music and keynote speaker at the Massachusetts DECA Regional Conference.